-Welcome to the Human-Data Interaction Network – supporting Human Data Interaction: Legibility, Agency, Negotiability, a ‘network plus’ funded by the UK Engineering and Physical Sciences Research Council.
+Human Data Interaction: Legibility, Agency, Negotiability is a ‘network plus’ funded by the UK Engineering and Physical Sciences Research Council.
 The network is a consortium of University of Edinburgh, Goldsmiths and Imperial Colleges (London), University of Nottingham, and with the University of Glasgow as its hub.
-The HDI network runs from July 2018 to June 2021.
+The HDI network runs from July 2018 to September 2021.
 For more information see here.

 If you are planning interviews, focus groups design sessions and the like please remember that they will be have to be done virtually in the short term, and that this might have to be a ‘plan B’ if this situation lasts longer than we hope.
 We do not know how long this is going to go on, but we do not wish your project to be a hostage to fortune.